michelejl/5X7V49qwSIa3PB1W/README.md

 Re-rank candidates when a candidate is starred.

+TF-IDF, Glove and Bert correctly rank the candidates based on the keyword provided.
+Our fit column measures the average fit of the different techniques using the weights of the first principal component.
+It correctly ranks the candidate based on the keyword.

 Bonus(es):

 We are interested in a robust algorithm, tell us how your solution works and show us how your ranking gets better with each starring action.